 What else can I do to prevent a DVT?

 Prevention of DVTs is vital since if one occurs on a long-haul flight, it may not be possible to get help quickly.

-There are also exercises which you can do in your seat to reduce the risk of DVTs.
-Click here for a sequence of six exercises which should be repeated half-hourly.
+- Exercise!
+Not a full on work out in the aisle, but those that you can do in your seat to reduce the risk of DVTs.
+Here is a series of 6 exercises to help reduce the risk of getting a DVT which should be repeated half-hourly.

-Elastic compression stockings or “flight socks” help to stop the blood pooling in your lower legs and can be bought online, at many local chemists or at the airport.
-Badly fitting compression stockings can raise the risk so take advice if necessary to make sure you get a good fit.
-If you have a plaster cast on your leg it will normally need to be split for the flight so seek guidance from your doctor or fracture clinic.
+Or commonly known as “flight socks” help to stop the blood pooling in your lower legs and can be bought online, at many local chemists or even at the Boots store at the airport*.
+However, be aware that badly fitting compression stockings can raise the risk so take advice if necessary to make sure you get a good fit and know how to wear them correctly.
+If you have a plaster cast on your leg it will normally need to be split for the flight so seek guidance from your doctor or fracture clinic before you head off.

 Although low dose aspirin is often taken to prevent clots in arteries, thereby reducing the likelihood of heart attack or strokes in those at risk, there is no evidence to show that aspirin is effective in clot prevention in veins.
 If you are at high risk of a DVT, then an anti-coagulant such as an injection of heparin may be prescribed by your doctor.
 This would normally apply only to cancer patients, those with thrombophilia (a condition where your blood has a tendency to clot) and those who have had major surgery in the last month.

 Can I fly after a DVT?

 The NHS advice page says that if you are recently recovering from a DVT, and are taking medication such as apixaban or warfarin, then you should be protected against a further one, making it safe to fly.
 If you are concerned at all, it is best to speak woth your GP to get the best advice.